bernhardAxonIvy/doc/source/engine-guide/monitoring/logging.rst

 Logging
 =======

-In order to successfully run an |ivy-engine|, you need to be prepared in case of errors or even failures.
+In order to successfully run an Axon Ivy Engine, you need to be prepared in case of errors or even failures.
 Therefore mission critical events are logged.
 Each event has a level: